boan-chen/30DorB-ASKAP/README.md

 # Spectral Index Analysis

 This repository contains the code and results of the spectral index analysis of the LMC region at 888 MHz, 1367 MHz, and 1419 MHz frequencies.
+The steps of the analysis are referred to Pennock et al (2021), as there are only three frequencies available for 30 Dor B in ASKAP public archives.
+The flux errors are estimated based on Prof. Sheng-Yuan's advice during the 2022 ISM class.

 ## Data Preparation